 Explore The Survivor

 Summary of The Survivor

 The poem presents the reader with a haunting image of faces from the past.
-These come up in the unnamed man’s mind, reminding him of all those who are lost and hat they all experienced together.
+These come up in the unnamed man’s mind, reminding him of all those who are lost and what they all experienced together.
 Despite having survived, his life is troubled and unrestful.
 These ghost-like images are one of the reasons that this is the case.
-He asks that they find peace, go away, and leave him to move on with the mundanities of day to day existence.
+He asks that they find peace, goes away, and leave him to move on with the mundanities of day-to-day existence.
 It is not his fault, he says, that he lived and they did not.

 Structure of The Survivor

 ‘The Survivor’ by Primo Levi is a fifteen line poem that is contained within a single stanza of text.
 The lines do not follow a specific rhyme scheme or metrical pattern but there are several examples of half-rhyme within the text (known as internal rhyme) and at the ends of lines.

 Half-rhyme, also known as slant or partial rhyme, is seen through the repetition of assonance or consonance.
 This means that either a vowel or consonant sound is reused within one line, or multiple lines of verse.
 For example, the repeated “s” sound in “dust / Nebulous in the mist” in lines three and four as well as “died,” “my,” and “I” in lines twelve, thirteen, and fourteen.

 Additionally, there is one example of an identical rhyme.
 This occurs when the same exact word is used at the ends of multiple lines, in this case, “mist” at the ends of lines four and thirteen.